|Nutritional Guidelines (per serving)|

-You will probably want to consider serving up your vegetarian loaf topped with a homemade vegetarian gravy (try this quite popular homemade mushroom gravy with your loaves), and, preferably, some homemade mashed potatoes, too.
-Or, serve up your vegetarian and vegan loaf with a simple side green salad, and you've got yourself a meal.
+You will probably want to consider serving up your vegetarian meatloaf topped with a homemade vegetarian gravy (try this quite popular homemade mushroom gravy with your loaves), and, preferably, some homemade mashed potatoes, too.
+Or, serve it with a simple side green salad, and you've got yourself a meal.
 Enjoy!

 - 3 cloves garlic (minced)

-- 1 green or red bell pepper (diced)
+- 1 green bell pepper (or red bell pepper, diced)

 - 2 packages Gimme Lean ground beef substitute